conghaowoooong/conghaowoooong.github.io/docs/_posts/2020-12-10-ccnet_code.md

 Parameter of linera prediction.
 Default is `0.95`.

-- `--draw_distribution`:
-Conrtols if draw distributions ofpredictions instead of points.
-Default is `0`.

 - `--draw_results`:
 Controls if draw visualized results on videoframes.
 Make sure that you have put video files.
 Default is `0`.